PolaricServer/webapp2/README.md

 # webapp2
 Re-write of client webapp for Polaric Server.
-It is based on OpenLayers 4+ and it is my hope that this will be more modular and more user- and developer friendly.
+It is my hope that this will be more modular and more user- and developer friendly.
 It is mainly dsesigned as a libarary/application framework that can be instantiated as specific applications, not necessarily only with a "Polaric" backend server.
 It comes with an example setup as a tracking-application using a Polaric Server backend.
 Currently, the following modules are being implemented.

 * Core.
 A basic map-browser that can be set up with map layers and with a framework for popup widgets.
 * Layer Editor.
 Widgets for letting the user edit his/her own map-layers (currently supporting WFS and WMS).
 * Tracking.
 Display trackers/objects as features in a map-layer.
 It uses the Polaric Server backend to get updates wia websocket and JSON.

 Demo on http://test.aprs.no

-Old webapp code is in https://github.com/PolaricServer/webapp

 ## Example applications/setups